 Once our vampiric heroes arrive in Luxor the game is afoot.
-The ancient and foreboding nature of the region is well-telegraphed in advance, and the PCs have already learned of the ominous “Court of Fire” that holds sway over the region.
+The ancient and foreboding nature of the region is well-telegraphed in advance, and the PCs have already learned of the ominous “Court of Fire” that holds dominion over this region.
 The Tomb of Lazarus is in the heart of Settite territory and one will have to travel through their lands to get it.
-Meanwhile, the game is very much afoot as both Marianna and two agents of Ambrogino, Baldesar and Rosanna have already arrived in the region.
+Meanwhile, both Marianna and two agents of Ambrogino, Baldesar and Rosanna have already arrived in the region.

 Even if you stay past the 5th day the game is not over, though a ritual of Corrupt the Soul has been cast over the characters and they might be temporarily or even permanently altered .
 The open-ended nature of this section, as well as a section involving the Lover (a Spectre that one of the characters in the previous book can end up being possessed by) shows a thoroughness and a foresight that is unprecedented for this series.
 There is some great stuff here: The characters are given chests full of gold, but HOW DO YOU TRANSPORT THOSE BUDDY?

 After the court the characters inevitably set out for the Tomb of Lazarus but even here ample permutations are allowed for in the game.
 It is even possible not to find the legendary Sargon fragment (in fact doing so is quite difficult), and the treasure involves the magically preserved blood of the now deceased Claudius Giovanni.
 I like the ending but the payoff is a bit wobbly for a game that is so reliant on narrative techniques.
 It is going to be interesting to see how the series concludes in the last segment.